Parents Mad At Kids For Not Going To See Their Grandparent's Dog Before It Gets Put Down

 Moreover, utilizing therapeutic approaches, such as family counseling, can provide a safe space for family members to express their feelings and support one another during difficult times.

-This person was a little brutal when it came to their comments, but hey and opinion is an opinion right.
-With that being said it is definitely not okay for the grandparents to wait like that just for someone to say goodbye.
+This person was a little brutal when it came to their comments, but hey, an opinion is an opinion, right?
+With that being said, it is definitely not okay for the grandparents to wait like that just for someone to say goodbye.

 After reading all of this story and the comments below it, OP really isn't TA in this situation.
 I mean, how are you supposed to make a decision if you don't even know the whole story?